Product Positioning Prompts: 15 April Dunford-Style Templates

 How to push results further

-- Sales-call transcripts (template 12) are the truth source — what the team says is what users hear.
+• Sales-call transcripts (template 12) are the truth source — what the team says is what users hear.
+With Sonnet 4.6’s 1M-token context, paste a full quarter at once instead of sampling.

-- Distinguish category from segment — Slack is in “team messaging” category, but its target segment is way narrower.
+• Distinguish category from segment — Slack sits in the “team messaging” category, but its target segment is far narrower.

 FAQ

-- How is positioning different from messaging?: Positioning is the foundation: category, alternatives, segment, value.
-Messaging is the surface-level wording.
+• How is positioning different from messaging?: Positioning is the foundation — category, alternatives, segment, value.
+Messaging is the surface wording.
 Change positioning rarely, messaging often.

-- Can AI invent positioning for me?: No. AI can structure and critique, but positioning must come from real customer interviews, sales-loss data, and competitive truth.
+• Can AI invent positioning for me?: No. AI structures and critiques, but positioning must come from real customer interviews, lost-deal data, and competitive truth.
+Feed it those inputs or you get plausible-sounding fiction.

-- When should I reposition?: When you keep losing deals you should win, when sales descriptions diverge from the homepage, or when a competitor pivots into your space.
+• When should I reposition?: When you keep losing deals you should win, when sales descriptions diverge from the homepage, or when a rival pivots into your space.

-- Should I try to create a new category?: Almost never for a young company.
+• Should I try to create a new category?: Almost never for a young company.
 Win an existing category first.
-Category creation costs millions and years.
+Category creation costs millions and years, and analysts like Gartner will not recognize it until the market does.

-- How long should a positioning doc be?: One page is enough.
-If it grows past 3, it is no longer positioning — it is marketing fan-fiction.
+• How long should a positioning doc be?: One page is enough.
+If it grows past three, it is no longer positioning — it is marketing fan-fiction.